We come into contact with chemicals and hazardous substances every day: use them with care.

-- Products that may have this symbol are gas bottles containing CO2 for making soda water.
+- Products that may have this symbol are LPG bottles for barbecues or gas bottles containing CO2 for making soda water.

 Serious health effects

-- Can cause severe poisoning and be fatal if swallowed or come into contact with your skin.
+- Can be fatal if swallowed or come into contact with your skin.

 - Think about whether you really need to use these products.